cvu-opensource/Nvidia-RAG-Codefest/README.md

 The major **components** are:

 1. **Milvus Database Instance**
-   - For efficient storage and retrieval of vector embeddings.
+   - For efficient storage and retrieval of vector embeddings, GPU-accelerated for more efficient retrieval.

 2. **Data APIs**
-   - Used for data ingestion and processing pipelines.
+   - Used for data ingestion and processing pipelines, and accessing VectorDB for VectorRAG.

 3. **Multi-Agent Tools**
-   - Facilitating interaction and task delegation across different agents, binded to our LLM
+   - Facilitating interaction and task delegation across different agents, binded to our LLM.

 4. **Vision-Language Model (VLM) Instance**
-   - To enable multimodal query processing capabilities.
+   - To enable multimodal query processing capabilities for additional user query context.

 The **models** used are: